jerome-neo/LiftSim/README.md

 For more information, please see our [User Guide](docs/UserGuide.md).

 ## 4. Data
 Data collection was done between February and March 2023.
-The data was collected at NUS S16 building lift elevators.
+The data was collected at NUS S16 building elevators.
 There are a total of 3 lifts in the S16 building.

 ## 5. Results